derbyjs/derby/index.md

 Model-view binding is a relatively recent approach to adding dyanmic interaction to a page.
 Its use of declarative syntax dramatically lowers the amount of repetative, error-prone DOM manipulation code in an application.
 With Derby's bindings system, it should rarely be neccessary to write any DOM code at all.

-Derby templates declare bindings by using double or triple parentheses instead of curly braces.
+Derby templates declare bindings by using single curly braces instead of double curly braces.
+If a left curly brace (`{`) character is desired in HTML output, use the HTML entity `&#123;`.

 Bound template tags output their values in the initally rendered HTML just like unbound tags.
 In addition, they create bindings that update the view immediately whenever the model changes.
 If bindings are used for elements that change upon user interaction---such as form inputs---Derby will update the model automatically as their values change.

 Any template tag may be live bound, except for within an `id` attribute.
 The id must be set at render time and not change until the element is re-rendered, since it is used to figure out which element to update.